sunny-1651/Behavioral_cloning/README.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
+The model used an adam optimizer, so there was no need to set learning rate or any other parameters manually.

 #### 4. Appropriate training data

-I believe the training data plays the major role in this exercises.
-I employed all the data augmentation suggestions in the project resources.
-I use three cameras, image flipping, image cropping and image normalization.
+According to me the architecture of model and the data fed to it plays the most important role (for this project).
+I have employed all the data augmentations suggestions in the project resources, three cameras, image flipping, image cropping and image normalization.

-I also use generator to avoid OOM problem.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-Initially, I thought the problem would require a complicated model so I ran a CNN with two convo2d layers, each 32 and 64 depth.
-The result is a model.h5 of size 600Mb and not performing well at all.
-After a few more attempt at tweaking and failed to improve the model, I reviewed the videos and decided to try with LeNet and better training data.
+Initially, I thought the problem would require a complicated model so I ran a CNN with six convo2d layers, with depth 32, 64, 128, 128, 256, 256 respectively.
+The result is a model.h5 of size more than half a GB, which still shitted the bed.
+After about a dozen failed attempts at tuning I finally arrived at this model.
+Although reviewing the videos only I decided to go with LeNet and create a better training dataset.

-I followed all suggestions from the project resources:

-- image normalization
-- image cropping
-- using three camera
-- using generator to avoid OOM

 Then I trained the model for 20 epoch and the vehicle is able to drive around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers:
+The final model architecture consisted of a convolution neural network with the following layers:
 - A Cropping layer to crop the top of input images.
 - A Lambda layer to normalize the pixal value.
 - Two consecutive Convo2D layers with 6 x (5,5) layers with 'relu' activation and 2x2 maxpooling.